Michael Jackson paid Dr. Murray $150,000 a month for his services.

 Dr. Conrad Murray, seen in this July 7, 2006, photo, was Michael Jackson's personal doctor at the time of his death.

 May 5: Michael Jackson at a news conference at the O2 Arena in London.

-Jackson family members reportedly have been frustrated and angry over what they see as a lack of information about Jackson's final hours and the authorities' delay of up to six weeks in determining Jackson's cause of death at age 50.
+Among those with questions about Murray's role in Jackson's death are members of Jackson's own family.
+They reportedly have been frustrated and angry over what they see as a lack of information about Jackson's final hours and have sought a second autopsy of the pop music icon's body.

 Records reveal years of financial troubles for Murray, a 1989 graduate of Meharry Medical College in Nashville who practices medicine in California, Nevada and Texas.